-I use psychodynamic insights in my work.
-This means that we may look at what has happened in your life so far, to help us look at why you may be feeling/acting as you do, and, if you wish, explore together where these feelings/behaviours originated.
-We would then use these insights to bring about lasting change.
+I also use psychodynamic insights in my work.
+This means that we may look at what has happened in your life so far, to help us discover WHY you may be feeling/acting/relating to people as you do.
+If you wish, we will then explore more deeply together where these feelings/behaviours originated, and would then use these insights to help you bring about lasting change.

-I may also integrate elements of other counselling methods such as Cognitive Behavioural Therapy, Gestalt, Transactional Analysis, and also Mindfulness techniques into our work as and when I feel these may help you.
+I may also integrate elements of other counselling methods such as Cognitive Behavioural Therapy, Gestalt, Transactional Analysis, and also Mindfulness techniques into our work as and when I feel these may be helpful to you.

 Training, qualifications & experience

 Advanced Diploma in Counselling, BPS Approved Certificate in Clinical Supervision